andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/how-smart-dumb-should-nsmanagedobjects-be.md

 ## TLDR;
 Keep `NSManagedObject`s about Core Data-y things.

-Ask, "Does this help my app work with Core Data-related functionality?"
+Ask, "Does this help my `NSManagedObject` subclass work with Core Data-related functionality?"

 Let the answer to that question guide your decision about whether to extend your `NSManagedObject` subclass with additional features.

-## The Safe Zone
+## Designed Overrides
-Here is a listing of what I offer as "safe to implmenent" inside of an `NSManagedObject` subclass:
+Apple has designed some spots for you to customize an `NSManagedObject`'s default behavior.

 ### Managed Object "Life Cycle" Events
 `NSManagedObject` comes with several overridable methods that you can implement in order to "hook in" to the life cycle of the object.
 What do I mean?
 Check out this sampling of overrideable methods:

-`awakeFromFetch()`: Provides an opportunity to add code into the life cycle of the managed object when it is being fulfilled from a fault.
+`awakeFromFetch()`: Provides an opportunity to add code into the life cycle of the managed object when Core Data is bringing the object from the persistent store into memory.

 `awakeFromInsert()`: Provides an opportunity to add code into the life cycle of the managed object when it is initially created.